HTBox/MobileKidsIdApp/docs/App Signing.md

 2. If you updated the certificate, be sure **iosCodeSignIdentityRelease** in gulpfile.js has the correct signing identity configured.
 3. Take note of the P12 and encryption passwords you used and update the environment variables above accordingly.

+Finall, **if you update the name of the app (contents of the name element in config.xml), be sure to update appName** in gulpfile.js since this is used for HockeyApp deployment.